aka: Flip Take

 Nagisa: (offering him her bread) Would you like a bite?

 Nagisa: That's a problem.

 Tomoya: You need me to say, "Yes, I want a bite."?

 Tomoya: (faking) Yeah, I'd really like a bite of it!

-Nagisa: (cheerfully) You do? (looking elsewhere) But I won't let you.
+Nagisa: (cheerfully) You do? (looks away) But I won't let you.